-Radiology showed turnover growth of £0.9 million (6.1%) to £13.4 million in comparison to 2016.
+Radiology showed turnover growth of £11.2 million (83.8%) to £24.7 million in comparison to 2017.
+The growth is attributable to the acquisition of the Medrad UK Limited (radiology devices and consumables) business.

-The UK Radiology market is continuing to grow.
+The UK radiology market is continuing to grow.
 This is driven by the ever increasing demand for diagnostic, contrast-enhanced, CT- and MRI- scans as well as an increased focus on patient safety.
 Demand is fuelled by patient demographic changes in the UK, coupled with a shift from interventional diagnostic techniques to enhanced imaging.
 Furthermore, impending legislative changes have fuelled the requirement for increased capabilities for record keeping and efficiency within hospitals.

-Bayer in Radiology is well positioned with a strong product portfolio and commitment to innovation.
-As such, the business unit was able to grow ahead of the overall market in 2017.
+Bayer is well positioned in radiology with a strong product portfolio and commitment to innovation.